The difference you make

 Being an RNLI lifesaver takes huge personal commitment and sacrifice from our volunteers, and you help to keep them safe by equipping them with everything they need for the demands they face.

-Our plans for a 25-knot all-weather lifeboat fleet saw Shannon class lifeboats built for Bridlington, Girvan, Lytham St Annes, Selsey, Workington and the relief fleet.
-The modernisation of our inshore fleet continued with 22 new inshore lifeboats built in 2017.
+Our plans for a 25-knot all-weather lifeboat fleet saw six new Shannon class lifeboats built in 2018.
+And the modernisation of our inshore fleet continued with 22 new inshore lifeboats built.

-Thanks to the training and equipment you’ve helped to provide, lifeguards are ready to jump into action on over 249 beaches throughout the summer.
-Our aim is to have 260 patrols in place by 2019.
+Thanks to the training and equipment you’ve helped to provide, lifeguards are ready to jump into action on 248 beaches throughout the summer.

-Our long term vision is to halve the number of accidental coastal deaths in the UK and Ireland by 2024.
+Our long term vision is to halve the number of accidental coastal deaths in the UK and Ireland by 2024 from the 189 accidental coastal fatalities described in the RNLI's Lifesaving Strategy.
 Several campaigns have been expanding over the last year as we work towards that goal.

-In 2017, the RNLI Respect the Water campaign encouraged people to float to live.
+In 2018, the RNLI Respect the Water campaign encouraged people to float to live.
 The message was to resist the urge to panic and swim hard if you find yourself in the water unexpectedly.
 Instead, we advised people just to float until they got their breathing back under control.
-We have since heard from seven people who remembered this advice on finding themselves in trouble in the water - and lived to tell the tale.
+In 2018 we heard of four drownings prevented as a direct result of Respect the Water.
+This was in addition to the seven people who got in touch in 2017 to say they'd remembered the advice on finding themselves in trouble in the water - and lived to tell the tale.

-Swim Safe expanded to 22 locations, with some taking place at inland locations for the first time.
-This gave 13,158 children free practical training to boost their confidence in open water.
+Swim Safe expanded to 30 inland and coastal locations.
+This gave 19,379 children free practical training to boost their confidence in open water.